-Annie Warshaw, the founder and CEO of Mission Propelle, is this year’s Roosevelt University Alumna of Influence.
-Annie has built her career around ending the patriarchy.
+Annie Warshaw, the founder and CEO of Mission Propelle, has built her career around ending the patriarchy: she's taught women's history to second graders, volunteered on political campaigns and today teaches women's and gender studies at Roosevelt University.
 In 2013, she founded Mission Propelle to empower girls to be classroom leaders and teach boys to be gender allies.

 To date, Mission Propelle programs have reached more than 10,000 students and distributed more than 35,000 original storybooks.
 Classes remain pay-what-you-can.

-“Without question, Annie’s endeavors have all been premised upon a desire to enact social justice, whether in the classroom, in her volunteer work or in her business,” said Roosevelt history professor Sandra Frink, who nominated Annie for the Alumna of Influence Award.
+“Without question, Annie’s endeavors have all been premised upon a desire to enact social justice, whether in the classroom, in her volunteer work or in her business,” said Roosevelt history professor Sandra Frink.
 “She has the empathy, compassion and patience to help young people find their own voice and embark on their own path towards a more fair, inclusive and equitable future.”

-Annie still remembers the power she felt as an undergraduate in women and gender studies courses, where she learned the language to describe the power imbalances she saw and experienced in everyday life.
-She wants her students — through Mission Propelle and at Roosevelt, as an adjunct professor — to have the same sense of strength and empowerment.
+Warshaw still remembers the power she felt as an undergraduate in women and gender studies courses, where she learned the language to describe the power imbalances she saw and experienced in everyday life.
+She wants her students — through Mission Propelle and at Roosevelt — to have the same sense of strength and empowerment.